TheSimpleProgram/AdityaAwasthi/README.md

 # AdityaAwasthi
 My personal website

-You can view it at https://thesimpleprogram.github.io/AdityaAwasthi/
+You can view it  by [clicking here](https://thesimpleprogram.github.io/AdityaAwasthi/)